[Lab Home Page] | [Biochemistry] | [Haematology] | [Microbiology] | [Histology] | [Blood Transfusion] | [Haemovigilance]

 Supplies for external locations; GP practices, nursing homes hospitals, etc are fulfilled by Cruinn Diagnostics Ltd.

-Please click here for the Laboratory Supplies page containing further information and order requisition forms
+View the Laboratory Supplies page for further information and order requisition forms.

 The Pathology Department aims to provide the best possible service to our users.
 But there may be times when you think we could do better and sometimes you may even want to tell us about something we have done well.